-If your project involves an internal assessment or the development of plans, policies, and/or procedures without the assistance of a consultant, please include information regarding the methods, toolkits, or frameworks that will guide your project.
+If your project involves an internal assessment or the development of plans, policies, and/or procedures without the assistance of a consultant, include information regarding the methods, toolkits, or frameworks that will guide your project.

-You may provide previous assessments, executive summaries, or consultation summaries in Attachment 5.
+You may provide previous assessments, executive summaries, or consultation summaries, reports, policies, or procedures in Attachment 5.